Kotlin/kotlinx-kover/kover-maven-plugin/docs/index.md

 ## Requirements
 - Maven 3.0 or higher
-- Java 1.8 for Maven runtime
+- Java 1.8 or higher for Maven runtime

 ## Current limitations
-- instrumentation of only tests in `test` goal is supported, `it-tests` tests are not supported yet
+- only instrumentation of tests in `test` goal is supported; `it-tests` tests are not supported yet
 - if several Kover JVM agents are specified when running the tests, then only the first one will work
 - simultaneous use of several instrumentation agents can lead to unpredictable consequences and unstable operation

 ## Quickstart
 To use Kover coverage measurement it is necessary to add plugin `org.jetbrains.kotlinx:kover-maven-plugin:0.8.2` to build configuration in `pom.xml` and create executions for used goals.

-By the following configuration HTML, XML report will be generated and verification rules will be checked on `verify` phase:
+With the following configuration HTML and XML reports will be generated, and verification rules will be checked on `verify` phase:
 ```xml
     <build>
         <!-- other build configs -->